-The crafts and the technology of the craft manufacture of products.
-Inventions.
-Potter's wheel, fighting carriage.
-The political and administrative regulation.
-The development of "science and art".
-The first elements of the transition from natural to monetary economy.
-The building of towns and architecture; irrigation; farmers nomads.
-Religions and the pantheon of gods in old cultures.
-Sanctuaries and monumental temples, architecture, building materials.
+development of "science and art".
+The

+first elements of the transition from

+natural to monetary economy.
+The

+building of towns and architecture;

+irrigation; farmers and nomads.

+Religions and the pantheon of gods in

+old cultures.
+Sanctuaries and temples,

+monumental architecture, building

+materials.
 The image of the ruler.
+The

-The position and social role of the woman.
+position and social role of the woman.

-Egypt - country, people, religion, name.
-Dating, Maneto, lists of Egyptian rulers, the calculation of time.
-Old, Middle and New State.
+Egypt - country, people, religion,

+name.
+Dating, Maneto, lists of Egyptian

+rulers, the calculation of time.
+Old,

+Middle and New State.

-Mesopotamia and the Near Eastern countries - Sumer and Akkad; the Akkadian monarchy; Hammurabi.
+Mesopotamia and the Near Eastern

+countries - Sumer and Akkad; the

+Akkadian monarchy; Hammurabi.

-Hittites - the Old State, Hattuša as the capital; the library.
+Hittites - the Old State, Hattuša as the

+capital; the library.

 Urartu - the centre by the Lake Van.

-The melting pot of Indo-European peoples, languages.
+The melting pot of Indo-European

+peoples, languages.
 Huri-Mitani.
 Elam.

 Persia.

-Old Israel - Kanaan, the Philistines, David, Salomon.
-The disintegration into two parts: Samaria, Jerusalem, Babilon slavery, the dispersing of Jews around the world, the Bible.
-The Talmud, the Oumran scrolls.
+Old Israel - Kanaan, the Philistines,

+David, Salomon.
+The disintegration into

+two parts: Samaria, Jerusalem, Babilon

+slavery, the dispersing of Jews around

+the world, the Bible.
+The Talmud, the

+Qumran scrolls.

-The Phoenicians - naval peoples, Phoenician colonies, letters.
+The Phoenicians - naval peoples,

+Phoenician colonies, letters.

-Old India - Harapa, Mohendžo Daro, the writing, the immigration of the Aryans, the time of Veda, Bimbisara, the beginning of Buddhism and Jainism, Alexander the Great in India.
+Old India - Harapa, Mohendžo Daro,

+the writing, the immigration of the

+Aryans, the time of Veda, Bimbisara,

+the beginning of Buddhism and Jainism,
-30 periods: 30 S; oral examination

-Pre-Columbian America

-The students are acquainted with the basic facts of the forms and development of complex societies in Pre-Columbian America.
-Presented in a clear way are the natural factors that had conditioned the creation of the societies in Mesoamerica organised as states and in the area of the South American Andes, their economic foundation, the types of the social/political organisation and other more important cultural manifestations, among which belong the technological and scientific acievements, architecture, the settlement patterns, religion, rituals, etc. Emphasis will lie on the search for the explanations of the creation and development of individual cultural elements, and on their mutual connection within a particular natural and cultural context, and on the reasons that had led to these similarities and differences, in comparison with other archaic civilisations.
-Considering the fact that the Pre-Columbian civilisations had evolved independently of those from the Old World, the knowledge of such facts should also contribute to the understanding of the general laws of the historical processes and of the evolution of culture.
+Alexander the Great in India.

-Assist.
-Prof. Assoc.
-Prof. Marko Ivan Štuhec, Šprajc, Ph.D.
+Pre- The students are acquainted with the Assist, Prof. Assoc.
+Prof.

+Columbian basic facts of the forms and the Marko Ivan

+America development of complex societies in Štuhec, Šprajc,

+Ашегіса Pre-Columbian America.
+Presented in a Ph.D.
 Ph.D.

-30 periods: 30 S; seminar paper
+(2 FCTC) clear way are the natural factors that

+(3 ECTS) had conditioned the creation of the

+societies in Mesoamerica organised as

+states and in the area of the South

+American Andes, their economic

+foundation, the types of the

+social/political organisation and other

+more important cultural manifestations,

+among which belong the technological

+and scientific acievements,

+architecture, the settlement patterns,

+religion, rituals, etc. Emphasis will lie

+on the search for the explanations of

+the creation and development of

+L

+individual cultural elements, and on

+their mutual connection within a

+particular natural and cultural context,

+and on the reasons that had led to

+these similarities and differences, in

+comparison with other archaic

+civilisations.
+Considering the fact that

+the Pre-Columbian civilisations had

+evolved independently of those from

+the Old World, the knowledge of such

+facts should also contribute to the

+understanding of the general laws of

+the historical processes and of the

+evolution of culture.

-Field Work in History in Elementary and Secondary School
+Field Work in Contents: Assoc.
+Prof.

-Contents:

-- Practical museum work: observing and examining the rooms, objects, pictorial and written material, and audio-visual material etc. - Practical archival work: observing and examining the written material. - Field work in a town or locality: historical field work methods; observing and examining monuments, objects, streets, buildings; preparing town and local educational trails; the role of local history or history of the locality. - Nature classes: visit to one of the homes of the Curricular and Extra-Curricular Activities Centre in Slovenia, practical work at the home, field work and practical work in a museum etc. - Computer work: making a multimedia presentation of field work (use of digital photographs, audio recordings and video footage) and making field worksheets for local history. iocai emphasis lies

-Assoc.
-Prof. Danijela Trškan, Ph.D.
+History in - Practical museum work: observing Danijela

+Elementary and examining the rooms, objects, Trškan,

+and Secondary pictorial and written material, and Ph.D.

+School audio-visual material etc.

+SCHOOL - Practical archival work: observing and

+(2 FCTC) examining the written material.

+(3 ECTS) - Field work in a town or locality:

+historical field work methods; observing

+and examining monuments, objects,

+streets, buildings; preparing town and

+local educational trails; the role of local

+history or history of the locality.

+- Nature classes: visit to one of the

+homes of the Curricular and Extra-

+Curricular Activities Centre in Slovenia,

+practical work at the home, field work

+and practical work in a museum etc.

+- Computer work: making a multimedia

+presentation of field work (use of digital

+photographs, audio recordings and

+video footage) and making field

+worksheets for local history.

-- Project work: introductory presentation, project group work in the field, completing project work, a final presentation in a computer classroom and preparing an exhibition at the department.
+- Project work: introductory

+presentation, project group work in the

+field, completing project work, a final

+presentation in a computer classroom

+and preparing an exhibition at the

+department.

+Military The students are acquainted with Assoc.
+Prof.

+History the basic features of the Rok Stergar,

+development in the antique and Ph.D.

+(3 ECTS) mediaeval periods, which enables

+() them the in-depth understanding of

+the development of the military

+·

+structures, organisations and ways

+of fighting in modern times, and

+especially in contemporaneity.
+They

+become acquainted with military